 Here are a couple of images of the PCB and break-out box internals:

 Bass Drum (green wire and some resistors) and Snare Drum Snappy (yellow wire bridging R34):

 Snare Drum Noise Boost (red wires) and Snappy pitch (blue wires):

 Tidying up a bit:

 SD Decay: Decay of the Snare Drum is hard to modify, unlike the Bass Drum.
 The mod point called “decay” in gumi’s description doesn’t change the overall decay of the instrument, only the length of the Snappy portion within the (very short) total length of the Snare Drum, and this change is hard to hear to be honest.
-I think it would take a longer trig pulse to make the Snare longer, but I haven’t tested this idea.
+I think it would need a longer trig pulse to make the Snare longer, but I haven’t tested this idea.

-Nevertheless, I believe the changes described here are a significant improvement to the CR-8000.
+I believe the changes described here are a significant improvement to the CR-8000.